codio-content/HTML_and_CSS_II-Classes_and_IDs/.guides/content/id-s-and-the-difference-with-classes--ac06.md

-Let's first introduce the concept of id.
+Let's first introduce the concept of ID.